retrotravelbug/tightropetool/adolescent tightrope.md

 -	Safety Net – those who support and help now
 -	Steps Down – actions needed / planning for future goals and safe ground

-# [Download here]
+# [Download Adolescent Tightrope]

 ## Evidence based direct work tool
-The toolkit is drawn from research on adolescent risks (youth offending,:
+The toolkit is drawn from research on adolescent risks (youth offending, self-harm, substance misuse and exploitation) and research on resilience and social capital.
+The toolkit includes:
--	an introduction to the analogy and how it can be applied within risk assessments
+-	an introduction to the analogy and how it can be applied to assess risk and resilience
--	background to the development, use in practice and testimonials from practitioners and young people during the pilot
+- outlines the changes that occur during adolescence and the impact of trauma on development
-- outlines the specialist fields that overlap to support a holistic model for adolescents and provides a summary of the interviewing methods and practice models that are compatible with the tight rope
+- provides templates to record a summary of your assessment with an outline of the various models that support or align with the model
-- templates to record a summary of your assessment and prompt cards that you can print, cut out, then laminate (or print on card) to use in direct work.
-Each card is listed with references to provide more information about why that factor was chosen.
+- suggestions for questions to ask and prompt cards that you can print and cut out to use in direct work (the set of cards can be downloaded below)
+- each prompt card is supported by references to show why that factor was included
-- guidance to practitioners about the role of the worker, factors to consider in application (age, culture, and gender) and how to evaluate progress or impact of the tool
+- guidance to practitioners about the role of the worker, factors to consider in application and how to evaluate progress or impact of the tool
 - a full list of references are provided

 ## Reviews <small> - from practitioners</small>